 Have fun!
 Be polite… A smile goes a long way 🙂

 Our member wineries invite you to join them in their tasting rooms year round to sample wines.
 However, please be aware that it is illegal for a tasting room employee to serve wine to anyone that appears intoxicated, even if they have a designated driver.

 We ask that you taste responsibly.

-- A best practice is to limit yourself to 3 or 4 wine tastes per winery.
+- Limit yourself to no more than 4 wine tastes per winery.